MedICL-VU/variability/README.md

 **Datasets**

-Here are the [datasets](https://drive.google.com/drive/folders/13uGNb2WQhSQcBQIUhnvYJere1LBYGDsW?usp=sharing) that we used in our experiments, which are modified based on the original datasets from [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
-We used two public datasets, e.g. task 07 and 10 for pancreas and colon tumor segmentations, respectively.
+Here are the [datasets](https://drive.google.com/drive/folders/13uGNb2WQhSQcBQIUhnvYJere1LBYGDsW?usp=sharing) that we used in our experiments, which are modified based on the original public datasets from [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
+We task 10 for colon tumor segmentations.

 **Use**
 ```